The ancestors of the name Kinnersley date back to the Anglo-Saxon

 Contemporary Notables of the name Kinnersley (post 1700)

-- William Morris Kinnersley, American physicist who is well known for his contributions to general relativity
+- William Morris Kinnersley, American physicist, known for his contributions to general relativity

 The Kinnersley Motto